babelouest/ulfius/README.md

 };
 ```

-In the response variable set by the framework to the callback function, the structure is initialized empty, except for the map_cookie which is set to the same key/values as the request element `map_cookie`.
+In the response variable set by the framework to the callback function, the structure is initialized with no data, except for the map_cookie which is set to the same key/values as the request element `map_cookie`.

 The user must set the `string_body` or the `json_body` or the `binary_body` before the return statement, otherwise the framework will send an error 500 response.
 If a `string_body` is set, the `json_body` or the `binary_body` won't be tested.
 So to return a `json_body` object, you must leave `string_body` with a `NULL` value.
 Likewise, if a `json_body` is set, the `binary_body` won't be tested.
 Finally, if a `binary_body` is set, its size must be set to `binary_body_length`.